Value identification as transaction creator

 From our experience supporting transactions we have been able to develop a set of tools and methodologies to exploit our knowledge and rapidly target assets that fit the market needs.

-We are also able to rapidly assess large portfolios to identify candidates for transactions based on a combination of market knowledge and patent metrics.
+Combined with our team of subject matter experts, we are also able to rapidly assess large portfolios to identify candidates for transactions based on a combination of market knowledge and patent metrics.

 Quickly Identifying Portfolio Value